DrawZeroPoint/RoTools/README.md

  be only one getter and one setter topic, in this case, the algorithm will use all names set in the parameter `joint_name_param_id`.

+### roport_msg_converter

+This converter will convert `sensor_msgs::JointState` type message from one topic to another.
+Be different with `remap`, the name field could change during the convention.
+More importantly, it could also convert the message to other message types---even customized types.

+To use this function, in the launch file, we need define the following parameters:

+`source_joint_names` list[list] The outer list is for all joint groups, each joint group is composed by several
+                    joints that should be measured together and be controlled by a control topic.

+`target_joint_names` list[list] This field has one-on-one correspondence with source_joint_names, the given joint
+                    values will be under the new names defined by target_joint_names.

+`source_js_topics` list[str] Joint state topics that should be converted to the target_js_topics.

+`target_js_topics` list[str] Topics converted from source_js_topics.

+`target_types` list[str] Target topic types.
+By default, the target topics will have the type JointState,
+              other types are also supported but need modifying the code.
+Here we support sensor_msgs/JointState and franka_core_msgs/JointCommand.
+If given, its size must be equal to target_js_topics.

+`target_args` list[int] Give one argument for each target topic publishing.
+This argument often
+             defines the control type.
+If given, its size must be equal to target_js_topics.

+`enable_reflex` list[int] If the value>0, Reflexxes will be used to smooth the source js before conversion.

+If enable_reflex is set, the following params need to be set:

+`max_vel` map[str, double] For each joint_name, define its maximum velocity.
+The name could either be source name
+         or target name (the same for max_acc and max_jerk).

+`max_acc` map[str, double] For each joint_name, define its maximum acceleration.

+`max_jerk` map[str, double] For each joint_name, define its maximum jerk.

+`scales` map[str, double] The keys should be vel, acc, and jerk; the values are the scale factor to be multiplied
+        to max_vel, max_acc, and max_jerk, respectively.

 ## Coding Guide